 - Radisson Blu Hotel Tromsø is one of the most popular upper-mid-budget choices in the heart of the city center.

-On a recent summer trip, we stayed at Clarion Collection Hotel Aurora and I have to say that it’s one of the best price-quality-location hotels in Tromso.
+On a recent summer trip with the family, we stayed at Clarion Collection Hotel Aurora and I have to say that it’s one of the best price-quality-location hotels in Tromso.
 The rooms are a bit dark (but you are not here to sit in a room anyway), but their standard rates include breakfast, afternoon tea, and dinner.
 Taking into account how expensive dining out is, the value you get at this hotel is excellent.
 Their rooftop hot tub with the views of the harbor is amazing too.

-LEARN MORE: Where to Stay in Tromso (complete guide!)
+LEARN MORE: Where to Stay in Tromso (complete guide)

 Practical information for visiting Tromso in winter